Unified Robust Boosting: Robust boosting

-where $\hat{f_i}$ is given by (\ref{eqn:add}).
-There are two layers of iterations: the outer layer is the weights update and the inner layer is the boosting iterations.
-An early stop of iterations in boosting does not guarantee convergence.
-On the other hand, the output $\vec f^{(K)}$ may overfit the data.
-In practice, we may consider a two stage process: In the first stage, apply Algorithm~\ref{alg:ccf} to obtain optimal weights of observations.
-In the second stage, we can use a data-driven method such as cross-validation to select optimal boosting iteration $M$, penalty numbers $\gamma$ for trees, $\lambda$ and $\alpha$.
-The same strategy can also be applied to the robust parameter $\sigma$.
-However, since this parameter is typically considered a hyperparameter, a more computationally convenient approach in the literature is to conduct estimation for different values of $\sigma$ and compare the results.
-One can begin with a large value $\sigma$ with less robust estimation, and move towards smaller value $\sigma$ for more robust results.
+Other parameters, such as the boosting iteration $M$, penalty number $\gamma$ for trees, regularization terms $\lambda$ and $\alpha$, can be similarly chosen.
+Alternatively, since the $\theta$ parameter is typically considered a hyperparameter, a more computationally convenient approach in the literature is to conduct estimation for different values of $\theta$ and compare the results.
+One can begin with a large value of $\theta$ for less robust estimation and move towards smaller values of $\theta$ for more robust results.

+Nonconvex loss optimization algorithms may lead to local solutions depending on the initial values.
+In the implementation of \pkg{irboost}, a user can specify the initial values $z_i \geq 0, i=1, ..., n$, with default values of $z_i$ being the initial weights if provided or the vector of $1$s in that order.
+The user may then compare the results from potentially different solutions and obtain an optimal solution afterward.